rsenet/FriList/README.md

 Collection of useful FRIDA Mobile Scripts.

-Feel free to PR if you want to add new scripts to the list.
-New scripts will have to respect the nomenclature currently used

-*Almost none of his scripts are mine.
-If there is any mistake on the credits of a script, please contact me*

 ```shell
     / _  |   Frida 16.0.6 - A world-class dynamic instrumentation toolkit
    | (_| |